1abel

 The Verdict

 Represent and 1ABEL share the drop-shoulder oversized premium-streetwear vocabulary but execute on opposite sides of the design-loudness spectrum.
-Represent is graphic-led, catalog-broad, wholesale-distributed UK-rooted premium streetwear with 14 years of cultural authority.
+Represent is graphic-led, catalog-broad, wholesale-distributed UK-rooted premium streetwear with 14 years of cultural authority and ~480 GSM loopback construction.
 1ABEL is no-logo, system-driven, capsule-pressed Melbourne-built premium minimalism with 550 GSM fabric and direct-to-consumer pricing.
-Different operational models, different design philosophies, different price points — both serve real preferences in adjacent lanes.
+Different operational models, different design philosophies, partially overlapping fabric weights — both serve real preferences in adjacent lanes.

 If you want graphic-led premium streetwear with broad catalog, washed denim, and wholesale availability: Represent.